 The Immigration Contact Center is a multilingual information counter that offers civil affairs consultation to foreigners living in Korea.
 Information is provided through online and telephone without any language barriers under the Law on Treatment of Foreigners in Korea.
-Center consists of Hi Korea, which Immigration Contact is a portal site for helping and online information foreigners with electronic civil affairs service guidance (Korean, English, Japanese and Chinese), and a 1345 telephone counseling languages service in 18 languages.
+The Immigration Contact Center consists of Hi Korea, which is a portal site for helping foreigners with electronic civil affairs service and online information guidance in 4 languages (Korean, English, Japanese and Chinese), and \$\mathbf{T}\$1345 telephone counseling service in 18 languages.

-- ☐ Immigration Contact Center Service - Visa related services. - Immigration services such as re-entry permission, etc. - Issuing identification card related services such as foreigner registration, etc. - Sojourn permission services such as extension of sojourn period, status change, etc. - Nationality related services such as naturalization test, acquisition of nationality, invalidation of nationality, etc. - Immigrant's social integration related services such as education, marriage immigrants' society, etc. - Introduction to foreign support systems for marriage immigrants, labors, etc. and related organizations. - Introduction to usage of Hi Korea web site for those who want electronic civil affairs, scheduling appointment, etc. - ☐ Available time: 09:00~18:00 on weekday, except Saturday & Sunday - Dial to 2 1345 anywhere, regardless of local or cellular phone.
+- ☐ Immigration Contact Center Service - Visa related services. - Immigration services such as re-entry permission, etc. - Issuing identification card related services such as foreigner registration, etc. - Sojourn permission services such as extension of sojourn period, status change, etc. - Nationality related services such as naturalization test, acquisition of nationality, invalidation of nationality, etc. - Immigrant's social integration related services such as education, marriage immigrants' society, etc. - Introduction to foreign support systems for marriage immigrants, labors, etc. and related organizations. - Introduction to usage of Hi Korea web site for those who want electronic civil affairs, scheduling appointment, etc. - ☐ Available time: 09:00~18:00 on weekday, except Saturday & Sunday - X Dial to ☎1345 anywhere, regardless of local or cellular phone.